 Local Area Guide

 Discover beautiful beautiful Southwest Florida - the Paradise Coast.
 Our Gulf Coast communities offer mile-long unspoiled beaches, world-class fishing and golf for beginners to pros.
-Use our hints for planning activities and excursions and to find points of interest.
+Use our tips for planning activities and excursions and to find points of interest.

 Click on the video to watch an amazing digital ecological calendar with stunning time-lapse photography that reminds of the many, year-round sights and migrations in Southwest Florida.
 Credit: The Beaches of Fort Myers & Sanibel.